WasseemEmad/resume_scoring_app/README.md

 # 📄 Resume-to-Job Matching System

-This system automates the process of matching a candidate’s resume with live job listings by extracting skills, classifying them, scoring match quality using a language model, and sending notifications for high matches.
+This system matches a candidate’s resume with live job listings by extracting skills, classifying them, scoring match quality using a language model, and sending notifications for high matches.

 ---
+## **version 1 fast-api**
 ## 🚀 Features

 - ✅ **Upload Resume (PDF)**